So you want to know, “How much water should I drink a day?”

 - All liquids you consume count towards hydration, and only in cases of overconsumption can they negatively affect your hydration.

-In 2012, total U.S. bottled water consumption increased to 9.67 billion gallons, up from 9.1 billion gallons in 2011.
+In 2019, total U.S. bottled water consumption increased to 14.4 billion gallons, up from 9.1 billion gallons in 2011.

 Only in America can an industry selling tap water in a plastic bottle become an absolutely juggernaut, as Lewis Black so eloquently points out (NSFW Language):

 It is very likely that your local tap water is fine!
 Check your local government for more information, but if you live in the United States, chances are your tap water is equal or better to the bottled stuff!
 Heck Coca-Cola knows this, as their Dasani Brand is ultimately filtered tap water.

 Want that bottle of Fiji water because it’s clean and pure and provides you with magical abilities like a waterbender?

 There is less arsenic in Cleveland Tap water than Fiji water!
 Much less expensive too 🙂